About the Project

 Findings

-Data collection and analysis is currently ongoing.
-For more information, please contact Amy Custer at amy.custer@cgu.edu.
+Data collection and analysis may be available for further research.
+For more information, please contact Alan Stacy at alan.stacy@cgu.edu.

 Acknowledgements